 How to Lose Weight Working From Home?

 Working remotely has many perks.
-We get to spend more time with our family, pay less for gas, and stay in the comfort of our own home.
-But one negative of remote work that we may not be thinking about is how it may be impacting the amount of physical activity we are getting throughout the day.
+We get to spend more time with our family, pay less for gas, and stay in the comfort of our own homes.
+But one negative of remote work that we may not be thinking about is how it may impact the amount of physical activity we get throughout the day.

 Even if you had a desk job before the pandemic, working at home doesn’t give you the same opportunity to move your body.
 But this is not something you should feel guilty about.
-The reality is that most of us are not meeting the weekly exercise recommendations since the pandemic came into the picture.
+The reality is that most of us have not met the weekly exercise recommendations since the pandemic came into the picture.

-The Physical Activity Guidelines for Americans recommends that adults should get 150 minutes of moderate-intensity activity (think fast-paced walking) each week with 2 days of muscle strengthening activity (focusing on all major muscle groups ).
+The Physical Activity Guidelines for Americans recommends that adults get 150 minutes of moderate-intensity activity (think fast-paced walking) each week with 2 days of muscle-strengthening activity (focusing on all major muscle groups ).

 Take a break every hour.
-Make it a habit to step away from your computer and desk space each hour you are working.
-Whether you take a bathroom break, refill your water glass or stretch your legs, your body and brain needs a change of scenery.
-A quick routine break will also make you feel more refreshed and focused for your next work task.
+Make it a habit to step away from your computer and desk space each hour you work.
+Whether you take a bathroom break, refill your water glass or stretch your legs, your body and brain need a change of scenery.
+A quick routine break will also make you feel refreshed and focused for your next work task.

 Stand and stretch.
-This is something so simple but many of us may not even be thinking about it throughout the day.
-Right before each hour break, stand up and stretch your arms, back, legs, and anywhere else you like.
+This is something so simple, but many of us may not even be thinking about it throughout the day.
+Before each hour break, stretch your arms, back, legs, and anywhere else you like.
 Stretching wakes up your body and works on your muscles’ flexibility.

 Go outside on your lunch break.
-Sometimes this is easier said than done but your lunch hour is your best chance of getting in those steps for the day.
+Sometimes, this is easier said than done, but your lunch hour is your best chance of getting in those daily steps.

-If you rather eat at your table indoors you can still save yourself 30 minutes to walk around the neighborhood.
+If you would rather eat at your table indoors, you can still save yourself 30 minutes of walking around the neighborhood.
 Use this as a time to relax and destress.

 Practice butt clenches while you are sitting.
-Squeeze your glute muscles as hard as you can and hold for 10 seconds.
-Rest for 30 seconds and then repeat as many times as you feel like during the day.
+Squeeze your glute muscles as hard as possible and hold for 10 seconds.
+Rest for 30 seconds, and then repeat as many times as you feel like during the day.

 Keep a set of light weights by your desk.
 If you have a phone call that doesn’t require you to be typing at your computer, you can use these weights to your advantage and get in a few reps while still being on the clock.
 Every little bit you can do to support your muscle strengthening counts.
 You can also try using resistance bands, a jump rope, or even invest in an exercise bike for under your desk.

 Place your office equipment out of reach.
-If you have everything you need close by to your chair this doesn’t give you any motivation to get up and reach around.
-By moving things like your stapler, printer, and hole puncher a few feet away you are giving yourself an incentive to take a few extra steps throughout your day.
+If you have everything you need close by to your chair, this doesn’t motivate you to get up and reach around.
+By moving things like your stapler, printer, and hole puncher a few feet away, you are giving yourself the incentive to take a few extra steps throughout your day.

 Let your body move to the music!
-If you are feeling low energy or having a tough work day, try to play some upbeat music and dance for a few minutes.
-Don’t worry nobody is watching you (just make sure your webcam is off).
+If you are feeling low energy or having a demanding workday, try to play some upbeat music and dance for a few minutes.
+Don’t worry.
+Nobody is watching you (just make sure your webcam is off).
 Dancing is a fun way to get in some cardio and get your blood flowing.

 Use a step counter.
-By keeping track of your daily steps you can challenge yourself to do better than the next day.
-You can also make it a fun competition between other remote employees in your company.
+By keeping track of your daily steps, you can challenge yourself to do better than the next day.
+You can also make it a fun competition between other remote employees.

-Take the time you are saving not commuting to your job each day and use that as exercise time either before you clock in or after you clock out.
+Take the time you are saving, not commuting to your job each day and use that as exercise time either before or after you clock out.
 Make the time savings count toward a heart health goal rather than extra hours of sleep.

 Don’t be afraid to be creative with your work-from-home routine.
 Start with one of these simple tips and slowly add more each week.

-By finding changes you can make that will work with your lifestyle, you are more likely to maintain them for the long haul.
-And a happier healthier you means less stress and a lower risk of job burnout.
+By finding changes that will work with your lifestyle, you are more likely to maintain them for the long haul.
+And a happier, healthier you means less stress and a lower risk of job burnout.